Bondi Rescue: Bondi Rescue: Bali

 A nine-part spin-off series, entitled Bondi Rescue: Bali and set in Bali, Indonesia, premiered on 10 September 2008.
 The spin-off followed two months delegations of the Bondi lifeguards (including Dean 'Deano' Gladstone, Andrew 'Reidy' Reid, Ryan 'Whippet' Clark, Chris 'Chappo/Chips' Chapman, Tom 'Egg' Bunting, Matt 'Matty' Dee, Aaron 'Azza' and Kobi Graham and mission chief Terry 'Tezz' McDermott) as they were assigned to a two-month stint at Kuta Beach, dealing with the more humid climate, a much larger beach, an exceptionally strong surf and the absence of the rescue equipment they had back home (even in ambulances), making it the world's most deadly guarded beach: twelve fatalities in an average year.
 They join the hundred strong local life guards, supervised by popular singer Marcello Arayafaya, in an official international exchange program.

 The spin-off failed to score ratings, and was cancelled after four episodes.
-However the whole series was aired and repeated overseas, notably in Flanders.
+However the whole series has been aired overseas.